nashville-software-school/server-side-python-curriculum/book-3-levelup/chapters/HR_AUTHENTICATION.md

 ## Defining Routes

-The last step is to establish some URL routes that any client application can use to register and login a gamer to use the API.
+The last step is to establish some URL routes that any client application can use to register and login a customer to use the API.

 Completely replace the contents of the following file with the code below.

-> #### `honey-rae-server/levelup/urls.py`
+> #### `honey-rae-server/honeyrae/urls.py`

 ```py
 from django.contrib import admin